sshalem/JAVA/_8_Threads_Java_Concurrency/README.md

 <img src="https://img.shields.io/badge/-18.
 Callable/Runnable %20-blue" height=40px>

-As we know Runnable is a Functional Interface , and we use it to implemet a code for atask to be execute.
+As we know Runnable is a Functional Interface , and we use it to implemet a code for atask to be execute. </br>
-Then we pass the Class to a Thread object that will invoke the run method of Runnable.
+Then we pass the Class to a Thread object that will invoke the run method of Runnable.</br>

 1. as we can see the run() method doesn't return any value.
 2. once thread.start() method is called, the Thread starts to run , and Interanlly  will invoke the run() method of Runnable Interface.